Ph.D. Application Process

 Timeline

-Applications are due November 30.
-The Biology Graduate Admissions Committee will contact those applicants who qualify for on-site interviews (applicants already in the US) or Skype interviews (international applicants) by mid-January.
+Applications are due December 2, 2024.
+The Biology Graduate Admissions Committee will contact those applicants who qualify for on-site interviews (applicants already in the US) or Skype/Zoom interviews (international applicants) by mid-January.
 We invite select candidates to visit the Duke campus for one of two planned weekends in February to meet our faculty and graduate students.
 Final decisions are made in March.